McGill-ECSE321-Fall2024/project-group-1/README.md

-# Group Project 1
-## Team Name: Samy's Video Game Kingdom 🤴🏾🏰🐴
+# Group Project 1 / Samy's Video Game Kingdom 🤴🏾🏰🐴
+## Welcome !
+Welcome to our group's repository.
+Below, you will find a table of contents to naviguate the project and learn more.
+You will also find group members, their roles, and individual efforts.

 ## Table of Contents